 If you are having a religious/belief ceremony the registrar will give you details of when to collect your Marriage Schedule.
 The Marriage Schedule is the legal document the celebrant conducting your marriage requires; without this your marriage cannot proceed.

-After your marriage, the schedule is returned to the registration office where the marriage is registered and you can obtain copies of your marriage certificate on payment of the appropriate fee.
+After your marriage, the schedule is returned to the registration office either by post or returned in person to our schedule postbox, where the marriage is registered and you can obtain copies of your marriage certificate on payment of the appropriate fee.